Kick-StartDev/web-development-basic-curriculum/responsive-web-design/basic-html-and-html5.md

 ## 📝 Description
 > HTML is a markup language that uses a special syntax or notation to describe the structure of a webpage to the browser.
 HTML elements usually have opening and closing tags that surround and give meaning to content.
 For example, different elements can describe text as a heading, paragraph, or list item.

+## 🎯 Learning Objectives
+- [ ] Understand the basic structure of HTML and HTML5.
+- [ ] Basic understanding of HTML tags and attributes.
+- [ ] Basic understanding of HTML elements and their purpose.
+- [ ] Understand hw to work with [freecodecamp](freecodecamp.org) and how to submit your work.